 The Sector Skills Council for the places where we live and work

 Julie Vickers, Welfare Benefits Adviser, New Charter Housing Trust.
 In Ashton-Under-Lyne, there is an increased focus on helping communities to manage their money more effectively.
-The housing team required new skills in order to launch its financial advice services and support the move from a traditional approach of collecting arrears to a system of active advice and management.
+The housing team required new skills in order to support the move from a traditional approach of collecting arrears to a system of active advice and management.
 Julie Vickers is part of that team.